antorguez95/CVD_risk_and_TL/README.md

 ## How do I run these scripts?

-After changing the correspondant paths, filenames, etc. from `constants.py` to the corresponding of your path, you just have to run one of the `ipynb` files in the devlopment environment you use.
+After changing the paths, filenames, etc. from `constants.py` to the corresponding ones of your paths, you just have to run one of the `ipynb` files in the development environment you use.

 ## Generated results